Merry Marvel Marching Society: History

+A "Merry Marvel Marching Society" song played as a promotional tie-in over the closing credits of the 1966 animated series The Marvel Super Heroes.

+By the end of 1965, Marvel reported that 40,000 members had joined the club.
+This estimate increased to 50,000 in 1966, and 70,000 by 1967.

+Soon, the club offered a range of other products, including a Spider-Man pin-up, a Jack Kirby stationery drawing of the Thing, and T-shirts featuring Doctor Strange and the Fantastic Four, respectively drawn by Steve Ditko and Kirby.

-The M.M.M.S. membership had ranks indicated by three-letter abbreviations (such as Q.N.S. for "Quite 'Nuff Sayer" to F.F.F. for "Fearless Front-Facer"), based on a proposal by young comics fan Mark Evanier.
+The M.M.M.S. membership had ranks indicated by three-letter abbreviations (such as Q.N.S. for "Quite 'Nuff Sayer" and F.F.F. for "Fearless Front-Facer"), based on a proposal by young fan Mark Evanier.

 The M.M.M.S. was absorbed into the subsequent Marvel fan club, Marvelmania International, in 1969.
 This second club lasted until 1971.
 A third official Marvel Comics fan club, FOOM (Friends of Ol' Marvel) followed from 1973 to 1976.